AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

       >**Note**: Add the Two-Class Decision Forest Model: You will add the Two-Class Decision Forest component to your pipeline.
 This model will be trained to predict whether a shipment will be delayed or on time based on historical shipping data.

+### Task 5: Add the Two-Class Decision Forest Model

+After preparing your data, the next step is selecting a machine learning algorithm.
+In Azure ML Designer, you will find the Two-Class Decision Forest under Machine Learning > Initialize Model > Classification.
+Drag it onto the canvas—this model will later connect to the Train Model module.

+**What Is It?**
+The Two-Class Decision Forest is an ensemble model made up of many decision trees.
+Each tree sees different data, and predictions are made by majority vote across all trees.
+This approach improves accuracy, reduces overfitting, and handles both numeric and categorical data well.

+**Real-World Relevance**
+In logistics, models like this help predict delays, saving time and costs while improving service.
+It’s widely used for its robustness and reliability.

+**Why It Matters for Students**

+- Not all models fit every problem—choosing the right one is key.
+- This is a supervised learning model trained on labeled data.
+- It introduces ensemble methods, which are popular in real-world ML applications.

 1. In the Component tab, search for **Two-Class Decision Forest**.
 Drag the component into your canvas, placing it below the **Split Data** component.
 Find the result titled: Two-Class Decision Forest Description: **“Creates a two-class classification model using the decision forest algorithm…”**

      ![](../images/lab07-image22.png)